Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Analytical policy gradient

-We now turn to providing a similar total query complexity analysis when the critic is based on kernel ridge regression. \begin{corollary} \textbf{Total query complexity of DCQRAC with a kernel ridge regression critic.} Suppose the preconditions in Lemma~\ref{lem: KRR bounds}.
-Moreover, let $\delta > 0$ be the upper bound on the failure probability and let $\epsilon > 0$ be the upper bound on the $\ell_{\infty}$ error on the policy gradient.
-Further, let $\epsilon'\geq \left( \frac{(1-\gamma)\epsilon}{T d^{\xi(p)}C_p} \right)^{3/4}$ be a tolerable upper bound on the $\ell_{\infty}$ critic error and let $n_2 = \frac{m}{2T}$ denote the number of queries to the trajectory oracle.
+We now turn to providing a similar total query complexity analysis when the critic is based on kernel ridge regression. \begin{corollary} \textbf{Total query complexity of DCQRAC with a kernel ridge regression critic.} Suppose the preconditions in Lemma~\ref{lem: KRR bounds} and Theorem~\ref{th: dpg query complexity}\textbf{a)}. let $\epsilon > 0$ be an upper bound on the $\ell_{\infty}$ error of the policy gradient estimate.
+Moreover, let $\epsilon'\geq \left( \frac{(1-\gamma)\epsilon}{T d^{\xi(p)} \kappa_{p}^{\text{max}} C_p} \right)^{1/4}$ be a tolerable upper bound on the $\ell_{\infty}$ critic error and let $n_2 = \frac{m}{T}$ denote the number of queries to the trajectory oracle.
 Then the total query complexity for Compatible Quantum RKHS Actor-Critic, combining queries for the policy gradient and the critic, is given by the same expression as in Eq.~\ref{th: dpg query complexity}, i.e.

-$\BigO(T)$ timesteps of environment interaction, while the total query complexity for (classical) Deterministic Compatible RKHS Actor-Critic is given by the same expression as in Eq.~\ref{eq: classical dpg query complexity}
+$\BigO(T)$ time steps of environment interaction, while the total query complexity for (classical) Deterministic Compatible RKHS Actor-Critic is given by the same expression as in Eq.~\ref{eq: classical dpg query complexity}